Elliott (1783 ship): Slave ship

-Fourth slave voyage (1792-1793): Captain William Sherwood sailed from Liverpool 8 August 1792, bound for West Central Africa and St. Helena.
+4th voyage transporting enslaved people (1792–1793): Captain William Sherwood sailed from Liverpool 8 August 1792, bound for West Central Africa and St. Helena.
 He started purchasing slaves at the Congo River on 22 October.
 He also purchased slaves at Malemba (or Malembo), in the Kakongo kingdom, about 50 nautical miles north of the Congo River.
 Elliott left Africa 16 April 1793, and arrived at Kingston on 30 May 1793.
 She had embarked 475 slaves and she landed 472, for a loss rate of 0.6%.
+The firm offered for sale in June 1793, “470 choice young Negroes upon the ship Elliott from Melinba Coast of Angola.
+Cargo all inoculated for the small–pox prior to leaving the coast and only has buried five during the voyage”.

 Elliot arrived back at Liverpool on 20 September.
 She had an initial crew of 44 men, of whom 13 died on the voyage.

-Fifth slave voyage (1794-1795): War with France had commenced in 1793 and Sherwood acquired a letter of marque on 13 January 1794.
+5th voyage transporting enslaved people (1794–1795): War with France had commenced in 1793 and Sherwood acquired a letter of marque on 13 January 1794.
 He sailed from Liverpool on 27 February, bound for West Central Africa and St. Helena.
 He started purchasing slaves at Malemba on 23 June.
 Elliott left Africa on 28 October and arrived at Kingston on 20 December.
 She had embarked 505 slaves, and landed 500, for a loss rate of 1%.
 Elliott left Kingston on 26 February 1795, and arrived back at Liverpool on 20 April.
 She had an initial crew of 64 men, and suffered nine crew deaths on her voyage.

+6th voyage transporting enslaved people (1795–1796): Sherwood sailed from Liverpool on 12 July 1795.
+In 1795, 79 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 59 of these vessels sailed from Liverpool.

-Sixth slave voyage (1795-1796): Sherwood sailed from Liverpool on 12 July 1795 and arrived at Havana in February 1796.
-He had embarked an estimated 543 slaves and he actually landed 497, for an estimated loss rate of 8.5%.
-She arrived back at Liverpool on 9 May 1795.
+Elliot arrived at Havana in February 1796 with 497 captives.
+She arrived back at Liverpool on 9 May.
 Elliott had sailed with a crew of 49 men and had suffered two crew deaths on her voyage.